jessepav/lacygoill-wiki-backup/vim/vim9.md

 ---

 Same remark for a backtick expansion prefixed with `=`.
-The latter is just syntactic sugar for `:exe`.
+The latter is just syntactic sugar for `:execute`.

 Update: Actually, they're not exactly equivalent:
 ```vim